 It seems like life was much simpler when I was a child.
-Ice cream was offered in three flavors: vanilla, chocolate, or strawberry.
-That was all I needed to know to make me happy.
+Ice cream was offered in just three flavors: vanilla, chocolate, or strawberry.
+That was all I needed to make me happy.

 Today, there are just too many choices available.
-Once in a while, I have a compelling need for someone to take control and tell me which options to select.
-It has never been more true than this year, when I was confronted with worsening vision.
+I sometimes wish for someone to just take control and tell me which options to select.
+This has never been truer than when I was confronted with worsening vision.

-I’m having a cataract removed from my left eye in one month.
-I’m in good company.
+I had a cataract removed from my left eye in 2010 and wasn't too worried.
 Cataract surgery is the most frequently performed surgery in the United States.
-Each year, approximately 3 million Americans undergo the procedure, mostly with satisfactory results.
+Each year, approximately 3 million Americans undergo this procedure, mostly with satisfactory results.

-Decades ago, patients undergoing cataract surgery had no choice but to wear thick glasses for the rest of their lives, since there was nothing to replace the natural lens which had been extracted.
-Eventually, however, researchers developed the monofocal intraocular lens implant, followed by multifocal implants, and finally, in 2003, the Crystalens accommodating intraocular (IOL) lens implant.
+Decades ago, patients undergoing cataract surgery had no choice but to wear thick glasses for the rest of their lives since there was nothing to replace the natural lens that had been extracted.
+Eventually, however, researchers developed the monofocal, intraocular lens implant followed by multifocal implants, and finally, in 2003, the Crystalens accommodating intraocular (IOL) lens implant.

 The Crystalens has enjoyed consumer success.
 Globally, approximately 7 million people are walking around with this lens implanted in their cataract-free eyes.

-So many choices now, so many more difficult decisions.
-The patient is now a very important part of the cataract surgery process.
-And as consumers, we all want to find the best value for our money where we can.
+There are so many choices now and so many more difficult decisions.
+You, the patient, are a very important part of the cataract surgery process, and as a consumer, you also want to find the best value for your money.

-The Crystalens is an expensive premium IOL.
+The Crystalens is an expensive, premium IOL.
 In fact, it is very lucrative for the ophthalmologist who sells it to you.
-But don’t expect to find up-to-date lens costs by visiting various opthalmologists’ web sites.
-These web sites tend to give you the same marketing information about the Crystalens that Bausch & Lomb offers.
-Also, you cannot just phone an ophthalmologist and expect the office assistant to blurt out their cost for a Crystalens.
-Very likely, they would encourage you to set up an appointment with the doctor for a cataract evaluation.
+But don’t expect to find up-to-date prices by visiting various ophthalmologists’ websites.
+Their websites usually give you the same marketing information that the manufacturer Bausch + Lomb's website does.
+Also, don't expect to get much information by calling your ophthalmologist's office.
+You will likely be asked to make an appointment to examine your cataracts first.

-So, where do you turn to get an idea of the Crystalens cost?
-In addition to having the price spelled out for me at two different ophthalmologists' offices, I have investigated reports on the Internet and spoken with individuals to get an approximate range of prices for this lens.
-You can expect to pay between $2500 and $3000+ (per eye) for your Crystalens.
-The cost may vary with the area of the country, the length of time the doctor has been practicing, the doctor’s reputation and expertise with the Crystalens, and the amount of overhead he has in his practice.
+In addition to having the price spelled out for me at two different ophthalmologists' offices, I have investigated reports online and have spoken with individuals to get an approximate range of prices for this lens.
+You can expect to pay from $2500 to upwards of $3000, per eye, for your Crystalens.
+The cost may vary by area of the country, the length of time the doctor has been practicing, the doctor’s reputation and expertise with the Crystalens, and the amount of overhead costs in their practice.

-I paid slightly more than average for my Crystalens – about $3300 for a lense to be implanted in my left eye.
-But when I was ready to pay for my Crystalens, I found out that this cost was broken down into two amounts to equal $3300 -- that is, $2800 for the lens, and $500 to my optometrist for the co-management fee.
-Co-management with your referring optometrist is quite common with LASIK surgery, and apparently, with cataract surgery.
-But since most people don’t need to wear glasses after they get a Crystalens, I cannot help but feel the $500 is simply their kickback fee to my optometrist, and not much more.
-It would be an excellent idea to inquire about these co-management possibilities when you first go for your surgical evaluation.
-It might save you some confusion if you are doing price comparisons with a couple of surgeons.
+Co-management with your referring optometrist is quite common with LASIK surgery, and apparently, with cataract surgery as well.
+However, since most people don’t need to wear glasses after they get a Crystalens, I cannot help but feel that the $500 was just my surgeon's kickback fee to my optometrist and not much more.
+It would be an excellent idea to inquire about these co-management possibilities when you go to your first surgical evaluation.
+It might save you some confusion if you are doing price comparisons between surgeons.

-Also, be aware that your surgeon may price things differently, and include more.
-Some offices will collect $1000 as the co-management fee to the optometrist, and will charge more for the IOL.
-If the cataract surgeon also does a lot of Lasik surgery, he/she may charge more for the Crystalens, and throw in free Lasik or PRK touch-ups if you are not satisfied with your visual outcome.
-In effect, you'll be paying up-front for the possibility of Lasik or PRK enhancement.
-This could make your lens cost $4500-$5000 for one eye.
+It is also important to be aware that different surgeons may price things differently, usually adding on costs.
+Some offices will charge more for the lens and collect a $1000 co-management fee.
+If the cataract surgeon also does a lot of Lasik surgeries, they may charge more for the Crystalens and throw in free Lasik or PRK (photorefractive keratectomy) touch-ups if you are not satisfied with your visual outcome.
+Essentially, you'll be paying more up-front, regardless of the need for post-operative Lasik or PRK enhancement.
+This could push the total cost to $4500-$5000 for one eye.

 When I chose the Crystalens, my surgeon included the LRI in the purchase price.
-If a patient chooses any other lense, the LRI will be billed to the patient (it won't be covered by insurance, because its purpose is refractive).
+If a patient chooses any other lense, the LRI will be billed to the patient separately (it won't be covered by insurance because its purpose is refractive).

-Since I am not old enough for Medicare and I don’t use Medicaid, I cannot be too explicit about how their reimbursements work.
-But I do know that Medicare has no problem paying for cataract surgery.
-Medicare will only pay for the cost of a standard, no-frills monofocal IOL, though, and expects you to pay the difference for a premium lens.
+Since I wasn't old enough for Medicare, and I didn't use Medicaid, I can't be too explicit about how their reimbursements work.
+I do know that Medicare covers cataract surgery but will only pay up to the cost of a standard, no-frills monofocal IOL; they expect you to pay the difference for a premium lens.

 I have private insurance.
-I can’t imagine any standard medical policy would pay for a premium IOL like a Crystalens, and in fact, mine does not.
+I can’t imagine that any standard health insurance policy would pay for a premium IOL, and in fact, mine does not.
 They might if it could be proven medically necessary, but that is not going to happen.
-99.9% of the population will function well with a monofocal implant, so that’s what they cover.
-I had to pay for my Crystalens up-front.
-If I had not had the money, the doctor’s office offered 0% interest installment payments until the lens was paid off.
+99.9% of the population will function well enough with a monofocal implant, so that’s what they will cover.
+I had to pay for my Crystalens out of pocket.
+However, your doctor's office may offer some financial assistance.
+My doctor’s office offered a zero-interest installment plan until the lens was paid off.

 Your Eyes, Your Choice